TrafficGuard/sophia/docs/docs/software-engineer.md

 The workflow is not tied to GitLab as it uses the SourceCodeManagement interface.
-Once the GitHub implementation is complete it can be substituted by selecting the GitHub tool instead of Gitlab when starting an agent.
+Once the GitHub implementation is complete it can be substituted by selecting the GitHub class instead of Gitlab when starting an agent.

 The following two steps are encapsulated within a Code Editing agent for flexibility in using it directly when editing a local repository, or embedding in alternative software engineer agents with different workflows.
 - Select files to edit.